Local Interaction Autoregressive Model for High Dimension Time Series Data: Introduction

-In particular, matrix and tensor-valued time series are becoming more popular in economics, geophysics, and environmental science nowadays~\citep{hsu2021matrix,chen2021autoregressive,sun2023matrix} with the availability of high-resolution data collected at grid points over an extended amount of time.
+In particular, matrix- and tensor-valued time series have become increasingly common in economics, geophysics, and environmental science nowadays~\citep{hsu2021matrix,chen2021autoregressive,sun2023matrix} with the availability of high-resolution data collected at grid points over an extended amount of time.
 For instance, to analyze the dynamics of multiple economic factors across various countries simultaneously, data can be organized into a matrix form \citep{chen2021autoregressive}.
-On the other hand, the geophysics data are typically of larger dimensionality.
+On the other hand, geophysical data are typically higher-dimensional.
 For instance, the global total electron content (TEC) distribution quantifies the electron density within the Earth’s ionosphere along the vertical path between a radio transmitter and a ground-based receiver.
 Accurately predicting global TEC is essential for anticipating the effects of space weather on positioning, navigation, and timing (PNT) services.
-Each representation (refer to Figure \ref{fig:TEC}) takes the form of a $181 \times 361$ matrix, organized on a spatial-temporal grid with a resolution of 1 degree in both latitude and longitude~\citep[see e.g.,][]{sun2022matrix,sun2023complete}.
-Similarly complex scientific data is found in AIA-HMI Solar Flare Imaging~\citep[see e.g.,][]{sun2023tensor,chen2024solar}.
-A solar flare is an intense and localized eruption of electromagnetic radiation in the Sun’s atmosphere.
-High-energy radiation emissions from solar flares can significantly impact Earth’s space weather and potentially interfere with radio communication.
-Each flare originates from a solar active region, a transient and localized area characterized by complex magnetic fields.
-The data for each event is structured as a tensor with dimensions $313 \times 671 \times 10$, which consists of 8 Atmospheric Imaging Assembly (AIA) channels and 2 Helioseismic and Magnetic Imager (HMI) channels (see Figure \ref{fig:AIA}) of size $313 \times 671$.
+Each TEC map takes the form of a $181 \times 361$ matrix, organized on a spatial-temporal grid with a resolution of 1 degree in both latitude and longitude~\citep[see e.g.,][]{sun2022matrix,sun2023complete}.
+As shown in Figure~\ref{fig:TEC}, consecutive TEC maps evolve coherently over time, forming a high-dimensional matrix-valued time series.